QwertyHelp/QwertyHelp.github.io/_posts/2024-11-03-Sociology-and-Human-Nature.md

 - **Cultural Relativity**: Understanding cultural relativism helps in appreciating diverse perspectives and reducing ethnocentric views.
 - **Collective Consciousness**: Emile Durkheim’s concept of collective consciousness underscores the shared beliefs and values that bind societies together.

+## Reflection
+Reflecting on sociology and human nature encourages us to consider the broader implications of our actions and the structures that shape our lives.
+It inspires us to seek a deeper understanding of ourselves and our society, fostering a more inclusive and empathetic world.

 ## The Darker Aspects of Human Nature and Sociology

 ### Human Nature: Negative Traits